 Yes, a North Carolina Coastal Recreational Fishing License is required.

-If you book with Salty Dawg Fishing Charters, I have all anglers covered with a blanket CRFL license that covers all anglers onboard.
+If you book with Salty Dawg Fishing Charters, I have all anglers covered with a blanket CRFL license that covers everyone onboard.

 Visit the North Carolina Division of Marine Fisheries website to stay updated on size and creel limits for shark fishing in NC.

 Ready to experience shark fishing?
-At Salty Dawg Fishing Charters, I offer family-friendly Shark Fishing Charters targeting Blacktip, Sharpnose, Sandbar, and Hammerhead Sharks.
+At Salty Dawg Fishing Charters, I offer family-friendly Shark Fishing Charters in Brunswick County NC (Ocean Isle Beach, Sunset Beach, Holden Beach) targeting Blacktip, Sharpnose, Sandbar, and Hammerhead Sharks.

 Book your Shark Fishing Charter today and let’s hit the water for an adventure you’ll never forget!
 Book online using the link provided or text or call me at (910) 250-8459.